The 9 Best Telematics Companies for 2023

 With an overall score of 4.6/5 in our independent market research, Samsara is another strong contender for telematics.
 We commend its automatic route optimization feature, which provides accurate calculations (at a maximum of 20 stops) to make your journey as efficient as possible.
 It helps reduce driving time and fuel costs, something any fleet manager needs in this economy.
 You can also create webhooks in your account, allowing you to build integrations and automated alerts for your fleet.

 However, one of Samsara’s downsides is that it doesn’t offer installation support.
-For individual or smaller fleets who don’t have a designated team for this, it can hinder operations as you have to install the system on your own.
+For individual or smaller fleets who don’t have a designated team for this, it can hinder operations as you have to know how to install a car tracker on your own.
 Scoring 2.5/5 in our pricing analysis, it’s also not the best value for money with its price plans that start at $27 to $33 per vehicle, per month.
 If you’re looking for a cheaper option that offers free installation support, RAM (scoring 4.6/5 in our pricing analysis) will suit you better.
 However, RAM does not support automatic route optimization, fleet maintenance records, and vehicle diagnostics, which are all included in Samsara’s plans.

 Azuga: Best Telematics Provider for Efficient Routes